CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 {{I-D.ietf-anima-bootstrapping-keyinfra}} (aka BRSKI).
-The problem that BRSKI solves is the case of a smart, properly configured network with a minimum of network connectivity (or previously pre-previoned with nonceless vouchers), and a relatively stupid new device (the Pledge), which lacks a network interface.
+The problem that BRSKI solves is the case of a smart, properly configured network with a minimum of network connectivity (or previously pre-previoned with nonceless vouchers), and a relatively stupid new device (the Pledge), which lacks a user interface.

 The BRSKI problem is one of trust: how does the new device trust that it has found the correct network to join, and how does the new network become convinced that the new device is a device that is intended to join.
-BRSKI solves the problem well for the case where the network is well connected and easily talk to the device's Manufacturer Authorized Signing Authority (MASA), while providing appropriate proxy mechanisms to enable the new pledge to communicate it's proximity assertion to the MASA as well.
+BRSKI solves the problem well for the case where the network is well connected and can easily talk to the device's Manufacturer Authorized Signing Authority (MASA), while providing appropriate proxy mechanisms to enable the new pledge to communicate it's proximity assertion to the MASA as well.

 This document is about a variation of the problem: when the new device being introduce has no network connectivity, but a new device is intended to serve as the Registrar for the network.
 This new device is likely a home (or small office) gateway, and until it is properly configured there will be no direct network connectivity.